 It is true that most.edu and.gov sites are well ranked and have high authority because those are typically official sites that are well maintained and contain no spam.
 However, this is just a byproduct of how they are maintaining, it is no guarantee.
 The simple fact that they have a domain that ends with.gov or.edu does not help your ranking at all.
 If you have a backlink on one of these sites, it will only be as good as how much authority that site has.
 You gain nothing by the fact that it is an educational or government site.
 Posting a backlink on an obscure.edu site will not help you any more than posting it on an obscure blog.

-Myth #17: SEO is based on the quantity of links a site has
+Myth #17: SEO is based on the number of links a site has

 Believing that the success of an SEO campaign is to have the most possible backlinks is misunderstanding how ranking works.
 Any ranking algorithm, whether it is Google, Bing, Facebook, etc will rank sites based on many different factors.
 To do successful SEO, you have to address all of these factors, and having a lot of links is just one small piece of the puzzle.
 Also, each link has its own quality value.
 Often, a single link from a popular news site talking about your product will be much more valuable than spamming hundreds of links to unknown blog sites.